Where are they now? Newcastle’s ‘most promising youngster’ award winners

 A forward, Campbell managed five games in his first season – three in the league and two in Europe – but that’s as good as it got.
 After five loan spells, he finally left permanently in 2015 to join Notts County.

-Gilliead represented England at a number of underage levels, from U16 up to U20, but never made an appearance for Newcastle’s first team.
+Gilliead represented England at a number of underage levels, from Under-16 up to Under-20, but never made an appearance for Newcastle’s first team.

-He has at least made an appearance against Premier League opposition taking on Everton in the FA Cup during a loan stint at Carlisle United, and he eventually left Newcastle for good in the summer of 2018.
+He has at least made an appearance against Premier League opposition, taking on Everton in the FA Cup during a loan stint at Carlisle United, but eventually left Newcastle for good in the summer of 2018.

 Armstrong played a lot more for Newcastle than most of the others on this list, with 19 of his 21 games coming when the Magpies were a Premier League club.